Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    In this step the flag `-ingester.ring.zone-awareness-enabled=false` is removed from distributors and rulers.

-1. Once all distributors and rulers have restarted, wait 12 hours.
+1. Once all distributors and rulers have restarted and are ready, wait 12 hours.

    The 12 hours is calculated from the `querier.query_store_after` Grafana Mimir parameter.